We’re looking forward to introducing you to Michelle Palacios. Check out our conversation below.

 Success can make you feel accomplished, but suffering teaches you how to be human.
 It strips away the illusion that being strong means doing everything perfectly or never struggling.

-Through my own hard seasons, I learned that growth doesn’t come from pushing harder—it comes from slowing down, asking for help, and learning to be kind to yourself in the process.
+Through my own hard seasons, I learned that growth doesn’t come from pushing harder—it comes from slowing down, prioritizing your values, having courage to take meaningful action, asking for help, and learning to be kind to yourself in the process.

 Those lessons deeply shape how I show up as a therapist.
 I understand what it’s like to feel like you “should” have it all together but still feel lost, anxious, or exhausted inside.
 Suffering taught me that healing isn’t about fixing yourself—it’s about remembering that you were never broken to begin with.
+It is about improving the relationship you have with yourself and learning to love and care for yourself in the same way you do for others.
 That truth is at the heart of my work with clients today.

 Alright, so if you are open to it, let’s explore some philosophical questions that touch on your values and worldview.
 Where are smart people getting it totally wrong today?

 I think smart people often get it wrong by believing that if they can just think their way through something, they can fix it.
-They rely on logic, problem-solving, and sheer effort to manage stress or emotions — but that’s not how healing works.
-You can’t outthink anxiety or overachieve your way out of burnout.
+They rely on logic, problem-solving, and sheer effort to push past stress or emotions — but that’s not how healing works.
+You can’t outthink anxiety or overachieve your way to finally feeling enough or worthy.

 Smart people are amazing at analyzing, planning, and achieving, but they often ignore the signals their body and emotions are sending until those signals become too loud to ignore.
 What they miss is that emotional wellbeing isn’t just a mindset problem — it’s a nervous system problem.
 The real work is learning to slow down, listen inward, and create safety within yourself instead of trying to “figure it out” in your head.